memgraph/documentation/pages/getting-started/install-memgraph/rpm-package.md

----
-id: rpm-package
-title: Install Memgraph from RPM package
+# Install Memgraph from RPM package
-sidebar_label: RPM package
----

 This article briefly outlines the basic steps necessary to install and run Memgraph from a RPM package.